JeffPo's Tri-Color (Track Walker) Lamp Page

 To light the lamp, you would slide the locking pin to the open position on the front door, and simply swing the front door open.
 The front door also houses the front lens, which is actually a clear round glass pane with beveled edges, about 4 inches wide.
 It's not a lens in the typical Fresnel design, which would magnify the light in some fashion.
 It's just basically a round window.
 The wick adjuster for the burner is also fully contained within the lamp so you would have to open the front door to adjust the flame height.

-Also stamped on the side are the initials LNE-C. Recall that these initials are also stamped on the fuel fount.
+Stamped on the side of the lamp are the initials LNE-C. Recall that these initials are also stamped on the fuel fount.
 LNE stands for London and North Eastern Railway (LNER).
 I have confirmed that the London and North Eastern Railway did run through the town of Stainforth.
-I'm not sure what the C stands for.
+I'm not entirely sure what the C stands for.
+A principal constituent of the London and North Eastern Railway was the Great Central Railway (formed in 1897), so maybe that's what the C represents.
+I put in an inquiry to The LNER Society (https://www.lnersociety.org.uk) and their consensus was the C represents the Great Central Railway.
 The London and North Eastern Railway was the second largest railroad in England, and operated from 1923 until 1948.
-A principal constituent was the Great Central Railway (formed in 1897), so maybe that's what the C means.
-I've put in some inquiries to collector websites and auction houses in England to see any of these folks know, and will update this webpage accordingly if I get any new information.

 While the London and North Eastern Railway did gain a lot of its income from the coal fields of North East England, it was famous for its prestigious high speed trains.
 The most famous was the Flying Scotsman, a Class A3 Pacific steam locomotive built in 1923.
 The locomotive set world records for steam traction, and even went on tours after retiring from service in 1963.
 It toured the United States and Canada from 1969 until 1973, and Australia in 1988 and 1989.